 The Sharpham Cheese story

-Sharpham Dairy is now owned by Greg and Nicky Parsons, who are both hands-on at the Dairy.
+Nowadays, Sharpham Dairy is owned by Greg and Nicky Parsons, who are both hands-on at the Dairy.
 Their small team of cheesemakers have over 100 years of cheese making experience between them.
-The newest member of the team is Peter Haworth who joined as Production Manager in 2020.

-Greg has spent his career in the food industry, much of it in dairy and he and Nicky share a passion for Sharpham, for artisan cheesemaking and British cheese.
-They’ve taken over the responsibility for Sharpham Dairy from Mark Sharman and Debbie Mumford who remain key members of the team, so the business is going forward in safe and expert hands.
+Greg has spent his career in the food industry, much of it in dairy and he and Nicky share a passion for Sharpham, for artisan cheesemaking and British cheese, so the business is going forward in safe and expert hands.
 In fact, April 2022 saw Sharpham Dairy become the very first UK dairy cheesemaker to become a certified B Corporation.